belodigital/screen-snap/README.md

 php artisan vendor:publish --tag="screen-snap-config"
 ```

-This is the contents of the published configuration file:
+These are the contents of the published configuration file:

 ```php
 return [